joeappleton18/-advanced-database-systems-2022/sessions/week_7/README.md

 ## Task 1 - Constructing further collections

-- Within MongoDB's terminal runtime, or in a VS code playground.
-Use the aggregation techniques explored above to create a: varieties, countries, provinces , and regions collection. **Hint, make sure you are happy with the output before you use the $out step**.
+- Within MongoDB's terminal runtime, or in a VS code playground, use the aggregation techniques explored above to create a: varieties, countries, provinces , and regions collection. **Hint, make sure you are happy with the output before you use the $out step**.
 Use a name property to hold the value (e.g. county).

 - When you are happy with the output, see if you can update `seeder.js` to include these aggregation steps.
 There is a slight difference in syntax in the `seeder.js` as we are using the node MongoDB package: